-Research is also being undertaken to understand the migration and invasion of metastatic breast cancer cells (Brackenbury), the role of hormones in driving breast cancer and why people respond differently to the same treatment (Holding).
-A blood test for the early detection of lung cancer is being developed (Coverley).
+Breast cancer is an area which is developing at York.
+Areas of particular interest are to understand the migration and invasion of metastatic breast cancer cells (Brackenbury); and the role of hormones in driving breast cancer and why people respond differently to the same treatment (Holding).

 Research at York looks at glycan biosynthesis and degradation in health and disease.
 Specifically viral invasion, cancer and imaging/treatment of lysosomal storage diseases (Davies), tumour metastasis, bacterial recognition and the immunological response (Fascione) and muscular dystrophies (Willems).

-There is a focus is on deciphering and in vivo perturbation of the roles that carbohydrates play in the aetiology of disease.
-With an overarching goal to develop chemical biology tools, which can be applied in innovative new 'chemical glycomedicine' approaches, for the prevention and treatment of disease.
+There is focus on deciphering and in vivo perturbation of the roles that carbohydrates play in the aetiology of disease.
+To develop chemical biology tools, which can be applied in innovative new 'chemical glycomedicine' approaches for the prevention and treatment of disease.
 To translate novel chemistry into living systems, from where the complex roles of carbohydrates can be probed further at a dynamic cellular level (Fascione, Willems).